Seif-Aldin-Yasser/Seif-Aldin-Yasser/README.md

 ###

-<h3>- 🧑‍💼 I'm currently a Teaching Assistant in the Computer Science Department at Thebes Academy.
+<h3>- 🧑‍💼 I'm currently a Management Information Systems Specialist and Teaching Assistant in the Computer Science Department at Thebes Academy.
 <h3>- 🎓 I Earned a Bachelor's Degree in Computer Science from Thebes Academy in 2021.</h3>

 ###